EzlibUI/Ezlib/README.md

 #### yarn
 `yarn add ezlib-ui`

-Users can import individual components they want to use by typing them into their js. file: `import { Table, Button, Navbar, ThemeSwitch } from 'ezlib-ui';`.
+Users can import individual components they want to use by typing them into their js. file: `import { Table, Button, Navbar, ThemeSwitch, Card, TextContainer, Maps } from 'ezlib-ui';`.
 There's also a couple icons to be imported: `import { FontAwesomeIcon } from "@fortawesome/react-fontawesome";` and `import { faSignInAlt } from "@fortawesome/free-solid-svg-icons";`.
 The components are independent of each other so it's possible to import only one or two components if need be.
 Lastly the individual components, which take in props, need to be rendered.

 ## Usage